mre/navo-docs/docs/tutorials/pi-with-arduino.markdown

 ---
 layout: default
-title: Pi with Arduino
+title: ROS Serial on Arduino
 parent: Tutorials
-nav_order: 1
+nav_order: 3
 ---

+Let us see how we could setup the ROS serial communication between a Raspberry Pi and an Arduino board.

 ## Pi with Arduino